mpv-player/mpv/DOCS/man/input.rst

         Name of the Nth entry.
-Available if the playlist file contains such fields and mpv's parser supports it for the given playlist format, or if the playlist entry has been opened before and a media-title other then then filename has been aquired.
+Available if the playlist file contains such fields and mpv's parser supports it for the given playlist format, or if the playlist entry has been opened before and a media-title other then then filename has been acquired.

     ``playlist/N/id``
         Unique ID for this entry.
 This is an automatically assigned integer ID